semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of August 10, 2020
 **(New) Configurable pipeline queues**
-We added the option to create custom queues for pipelines.
-You can now set pipelines to run sequentially or in parallel based on various conditions.
+We added the option to override the default queue and create custom queues for pipelines.
+Pipelines can be configured to run sequentially or in parallel based on various conditions.

 For example, you can now configure a pipeline to run in parallel on the same branch or create a single queue across the whole organization for all pipelines that deploy to production.